Master2022E/OnionRTC-experiment/Deployment/Ansible/Readme.md

 ## CPU status information

-The play will display top four cpu processes running and how much CPU it consumes.
+Play which will display top four cpu processes running and how much CPU it consumes.

 ```shell
 ansible-playbook playbooks/readCPU.yaml --limit c1
 ```

-> NOTE: The -l or --limit flag is currently required. and could be i.e. `clients`, `all`, `c1` or any other host/group.
+> NOTE: The -l or --limit flag is currently required and could be: `clients`, `all`, `c1` or any other host/group.

 ## Get client logs

-To allow the developers to more easily locate errors will the clients log to a file, which then can be reviewed either on the server or locally pulled with a playbook.
+To allow the developers to more easily locate errors the clients will output logging to a file, which then can be reviewed either on the server or locally pulled with a playbook.

 ```shell
 ansible-playbook playbooks/getLogs.yaml --limit "c2,d2"